khalilruss/Chinese-Chatbot/README.md

 # System Architecture
 The prototype system uses a micro-service architecture comprising of 7 micro-services: User interface (UI) for displaying the user interface, User Authentication for authentication, Chatbot for chatbot functionality, Classifier for proficiency classification of user responses, Grammar Extractor for grammar pattern extraction, coreNLP for tokenization and POS tagging, and Database for information storage.
-All of the code for the services are split into different folders in the services directory **For a more detailed explaination please refer to the system design section of the report**
+All of the code for the services are split into different folders in the services directory **For a more detailed explanation please refer to the system design section of the report**
 ![Screenshot from 2023-04-18 18-12-52](https://user-images.githubusercontent.com/47543130/232853584-69999ec0-2aa8-4416-9192-adfee66034ba.png)

 # Implementation
-An range of different technolgies and frameworks were used to implement the different services of the system.
+A range of different technologies and frameworks were used to implement the different services of the system.
 - Docker and Docker-Compose: each service has a custom docker container and the docker-compose files defines the network of these containers allowing them to communicate.
 - Pytorch: used for the fine-tuning of the generative chatbot model used in the chatbot service and for creating the classification model used in the classifier service.
 - ReactJS: used to implement the user interface.